aiday-mar/EPFL/Machine Learning/Exercise_Notes.md

 np.array([[1,3,4],[2,5,6]])
 ```

 Where one set of square brackets implies that there is this one row, and inside of it you have two more rows.
 Next `np.arange(10)` creates an array which starts from 0 and goes to 9.
 Consider now the following `tensor_3 = np.ones((2, 4, 2))`.
 Then this has one pair of square brackets.
 Then two rows, then 4 rows in each of the two rows, and each such row has two columns.
+Now the following are not methods, these are attributes `tensor_3.shape, tensor_3.dtype`.
+You can see these are not methods because there are no brackets after the word shape or dtype.

 **Problem set 10**